Q: Is the RN to BSN offered at Anna Maria College accredited?

 Q: Do I need to be licensed in Anna Maria College's home state to earn my BSN degree?

-A: No. AMC accepts candidates with nursing licenses from all states with the exception of Alabama, Arkansas, Maryland, Minnesota, Mississippi, and Wisconsin.
+A: No, AMC accepts candidates with nursing licenses from most states with a few exceptions, please view our state restrictions page for details.
 Because no on-site clinical component is required to earn the BSN from Anna Maria College, it is not necessary to become licensed in our home state of Massachusetts.

 *Fewer than 45 credits may be required if a nurse already has a conferred bachelor's degree in another field.

 Admissions advisors are ready to answer any additional questions you may have.
 Call 877-265-3201 to speak with us right away, or request more information.